nolia/Kite/README.md

-Wire
+Kite
 ====

+Kite is a framework and an amount of principles to ease android development.
+It holds:
-Wire is a simple framework to ease connection to Android Services and their development
+    Wire - ease connection to Android Services and their development